 We have made a different decision when building solutions for closed or federated networks of users managed by a centralized organization.
 In this scenario, the anonymity of users is usually less of a concern than an ability to easily manage the network by provisioning and de-provisioning users.

-Thus, in Wickr Pro, we have opted to set IDs to be email addresses, which are already widely used to identify and communicate with users across corporate networks (e.g. via an LDAP server).
-With all things being equal including default ephemerality, e2e, and PFS, using emails as IDs on Wickr Pro greatly simplifies the task of populating a new contact list when a company’s employee joins its private network.
+Thus, in AWS Wickr, we have opted to set IDs to be email addresses, which are already widely used to identify and communicate with users across corporate networks (e.g. via an LDAP server).
+With all things being equal including default ephemerality, e2e, and PFS, using emails as IDs on AWS Wickr greatly simplifies the task of populating a new contact list when a company’s employee joins its private network.